Anthony-Maxwell1/mytheme/README.md

 }
 ```

+>[!NOTE]
+>The default config has a light blue colourscheme.
+Only the YASB bar makes use of border-radius, border-radius2, border-radius3 all the way through to fontWeight.
+By default this theme requires Segoe Fluent Icons (present by default on windows), JetBrainsMono NFP/JetBrainsMono Nerd Font Proppo, and Segoe UI Variable and regular Segoe UI.
+All Segoe fonts are available on windows, and Nerd Fonts can be downloaded from the website.

 and run `generate_formats.py` every time you change the config, to convert it to all the formats it needs to be.

 # Components